About

 Why study adornment?

 My goal is to get collected items of adornment from North Africa and Southwest Asia ready for the future.
 Jewellery, along with related forms of adornment, is heritage and forms a historic source of its own.
 I work to preserve the information they hold: many collections are currently on the eve of being handed over to the next generation, and sadly they often lose their identity in the process.
 ‘What is this?’ is the question I get asked the most!
 By researching and sharing the many stories it holds, I hope future generations will not only treasure the pieces themselves, but the history they represent as well.
 Because at the end of the day, we are passing through their lives.
+I speak about my mission on conferences such as INHORGENTA, and was mentioned in Forbes.

 Thank you for a fascinating presentation, beautifully presented with lots of new information for us to digest.
 Your time-keeping was impeccable, too.